Lutz Wingert

-Lutz Wingert (born 1958) is a German philosopher who is sometimes identified as one of the "Third Generation" of the Frankfurt School of philosophy.
+Lutz Wingert (/de/; born 1958) is a German philosopher who is sometimes identified as one of the "Third Generation" of the Frankfurt School of philosophy.

 He is a professor of philosophy focusing on practical philosophy at the Swiss Federal Institute of Technology Zurich and a member of the Zentrum Geschichte des Wissens (Centre for the History of Knowledge).
 He is a former student of, and a co-author with, Jürgen Habermas, a founding member of the Frankfurt School.
 Wingert is a former chair of practical philosophy at the University of Dortmund.
-Along with Wilfried Hinsch, he edits the Ideen & Argumente series.
+Along with Wilfried Hinsch, he edits the Ideen & Argumente philosophical book series.

 In 1998, he was awarded the Karl Jaspers Prize.
 In 2009 he helped chair a Habermas conference in Pécs, Hungary.
 In March 2011, he co-chaired the Rhetorics and Therapy conference.